erwallace/paper_query/README.md

     - add second page describing what model, embedding etc are used for each method.
     - deploy to cloud.
 3. move to an embedding model: upload all references from strainrelief and use open AI embeddings to see if this works nicely.
 Can I keep all of strairelief in the context? and then just add little bits of other papers?
+    - cache embeddings? or load fro vectorstore is they're there. then I can use pypdf_loader_w_images for all.
     - start by implementing this in a notebook with the cli, streamlit can come later.
     - look at how paperQA2 parse their papers (GROBID?).
 Try this instead of pypdf on just strainrelief.
 Does it still answer all questions sucessfully?
     - look to see if there are any papers ot support this hypthesis: does adding reference papers help queries about the orginal paper?